Sir: Commonwealth of Nations

-Today, in the UK and in certain Commonwealth realms, a number of men are entitled to the prefix of 'Sir', including knights bachelor, knights of the orders of chivalry and baronets; although foreign nationals can be awarded honorary knighthoods.
-Honorary knights do not bear the prefix "Sir" nor do they receive an accolade; instead they use the associated post-nominal letters.
+Today, in the UK and in certain Commonwealth realms, certain men are entitled to and do use the prefix 'Sir': these include knights bachelor, knights appointed to orders of chivalry, and baronets.
+Although foreign nationals can be awarded knighthoods, it is less common for such men to actually use the prefix, especially when they are outside the Commonwealth.
+Those made honorary knights do not bear the prefix "Sir" nor do they receive the accolade (they are not physically 'dubbed'); instead they use the associated post-nominal letters.

 Only citizens of Commonwealth realms may receive substantive knighthoods and have the privilege of the accompanying style.
-In general, only knighthoods in dynastic orders – those orders in the personal gift of the Sovereign and Head of the Commonwealth (the Order of the Garter, the Order of the Thistle and the knighthoods in the Royal Victorian Order) – are recognised across the Commonwealth realms, along with their accompanying styles.
+In general, only knighthoods in dynastic orders – those orders in the personal gift of the sovereign and head of the Commonwealth (the Order of the Garter, the Order of the Thistle and the knighthoods in the Royal Victorian Order) – are recognised across the Commonwealth realms, along with their accompanying styles.

 British knighthoods (in the Orders of the Bath, St. Michael and St. George, and in the Order of the British Empire, along with Knights Bachelor) were known as imperial honours during the existence of the British Empire.
 Those honours continued to be conferred as substantive, not honorary, awards by most Commonwealth realms into the 1990s.
 Since then, though former imperial honours are still awarded by certain Commonwealth realms, many of them have discontinued grants of British honours as they have developed their own honours systems, some of which include knighthoods.
 Today, British honours are only substantive for British nationals so recognised, including dual nationals, and for nationals of those realms which have retained them as part of their honours systems.